 - Interregionalism and regional integration.

-Before joining the Politics and International Studies Department at the University of Warwick, Ileana Serban worked at the European Parliament, focusing her work on foreign and environmental policy, at the European Commission and in the think tanks sector, being in charge with research on the EU external policy and trade agreements.
-She holds two Bachelor’s Degrees in Sociology and International Relations having graduated as Valedictorian from both.
-She has also a Master’s Degree in Security Studies and a Master’s Degree in Diplomacy and International Relations from the Diplomatic School of Madrid, where she was awarded a full scholarship by the Spanish Ministry of Foreign Affairs.
+Before joining the Politics and International Studies Department at the University of Warwick, I have worked at the European Parliament, focusing my work on foreign and environmental policy, at the European Commission and in the think tanks sector, being in charge with research on the EU external policy and trade agreements.
+I hold two Bachelor’s Degrees in Sociology and International Relations having graduated as Valedictorian from both.
+I have also a Master’s Degree in Security Studies and a Master’s Degree in Diplomacy and International Relations from the Diplomatic School of Madrid, where I was awarded a full scholarship by the Spanish Ministry of Foreign Affairs.

 The doctoral thesis questions and updates the way of looking at the European Union as a normative actor.
 It does so by analysing how the norm entrepreneur and the norm interpreter interact, highlighting the limitations of previous research in recognising the agency of the norm interpreter and the complex interactions between the two actors.
 Normative encounters is coined as a central concept for understanding how the EU as norm entrepreneur creates normative dialogues with its interlocutors, in this case Latin American regional organisations.
 Two dynamics are proposed in order to show how normative encounters happen or are prevented from doing so.
 On one side, an analysis is made of cases in which the norm entrepreneur attempts to diffuse its norms, related to interregionalism and regional integration, to the norm interpreter that localises the norms which are then incorporated (or not) in concrete policies through policy entrepreneurship.
 On the other side, an equally important dynamic starts with the norm interpreter that creates new norms though norm subsidiarity, diffuses this new normative content and creates a need for the initial norm entrepreneur to adapt its normative approach and to make it visible to the norm interpreter through concrete policies.